benycze/fpga-brainfuck/README.md

 The code translation consits of two main steps:

 1. **Translation of the BSV code** - code of the Brainfuck processor is written in the Bluespec Language.
 You can download and compile the [BSC](https://github.com/B-Lang-org/bsc) compiler or you can use my Docker image with all required tools.
 I think that the second way is better to recommend because you don't need play with dependencies in the case that you are using Windows or different distribution than Debian/Ubuntu.
 The docker image repository is [here](https://github.com/benycze/bsc-docker-container) (name the image localhost/bsc-compiler).
 Enter the _bsv_ folder and run the `make` command.
 This produce the RTL code of the Brainfuck processor.
+You can also use the `start-container.sh` script situated in the `bsv` folder.

 2. **Translation of the HDL code** - TODO